 Breast cancer is the most common type of cancer in the UK.
-Most women diagnosed with breast cancer are over 50, but younger women can also get it.
+Most women diagnosed with breast cancer are over the age of 50, but younger women can also get breast cancer.
 In rare cases, men can also be diagnosed with breast cancer.

 About one in eight women are diagnosed with breast cancer during their lifetime.
 There’s a good chance of recovery if a breast cancer is detected in its early stages.

-Invasive: The most common type of breast cancer.
-The cancer cells have grown through the ducts/lobules into the surrounding breast tissue.
+Invasive breast cancer is the most common type of breast cancer.
+Invasive cancer means the cancer cells have grown through the ducts/lobules into the surrounding breast tissue.
 An invasive breast cancer has the potential to spread to other areas of the body.
 This doesn’t mean that it has or will spread, and treatment aims to reduce the risk of this happening.
-The main type of invasive breast cancer develops in the cells that line the breast ducts.
+The main type of invasive breast cancer develops in the cells that line the breast ducts (invasive ductal breast cancer).

-There are other types of breast cancer and further information about these can be found on Breast Cancer Care’s website
+There are other types of breast cancer and further information about these can be found on Breast Cancer Now’s website

-We work in partnership with the Royal Marsden Hospital and with the support of our breast care nurses team, we provide an integrated, comprehensive and sympathetic care pathway.
+We work in partnership with the Royal Marsden Hospital and with the support of our breast care nurses (clinical nurse specialists), we provide an integrated and comprehensive breast cancer pathway.

-In early breast cancer, surgery is usually the first treatment.
-Depending on the type of surgery and what is learned about your cancer after looking at it under a microscope, you may be advised to have one or a combination of the treatments listed above.
+In early breast cancer, surgery is usually the first treatment provided.
+Then depending on the type of surgery and what is learnt about your cancer after looking at it under the microscope, you may be advised to have one or a combination of the treatments listed above.

 In a very small number of women, breast cancer is found after it has spread to another part of the body (secondary breast cancer).